Israel God Names

-Rock Art and the Names of God
+Rock Art and Israel God name YH.

-The geographical list of Pharaoh Amenhotep III (eighteenth dynasty, 1379-1417 BC) found in Nubian temple describes the Shasu as scattered tribes in the wilderness of Faran, Edom, Midian, and Kushan.
-According to Egyptian records, the Shasu encampment includes, see Fig2, the ‘hill country of Seir’ in South Canaan and the ‘country of Yahu’ whose location is unknown.
+The geographical list of Pharaoh AmenhotepIII, the eighteenth dynasty 1379-1417 BC, found in Nubian temple describes the Shasu as scattered tribes in the wilderness of Faran, Edom, Midian, and Kushan.
+According to Egyptian records, the Shasu encampment includes, see Fig.1, the ‘hill country of Seir’ in South Canaan and the country of Yahu’.
 Records from the memorial tomb of Ramses II (1213-1303 BC) describe that he robbed Shasu land and conquered Mount Seir.
-Ramses III, nineteenth dynasty (1154-1186 BC), announced that he conquered Seir and destroyed the tribes of Shasu.
+Ramses III, the nineteenth dynasty (1154-1186 BC), announced that he conquered Seir and destroyed the tribes of Shasu.

-God name YH in Negev Desert rockart
+Israel God name YH in Negev Desert rock art

 More deciphering, in a new book Rock Art in Israel, available online.